Charlie Wyke: Wigan Athletic striker leaves hospital and says Leam Richardson helped save his life

-Charlie Wyke says Wigan manager Leam Richardson saved his life by performing CPR after the striker suffered a cardiac arrest in training last week.
+Charlie Wyke says Wigan manager Leam Richardson helped save his life by performing CPR after the striker suffered a cardiac arrest in training last week.

 The 28-year-old, who has now left hospital, was training with the squad last Monday as part of their preparations for the League One match against Cambridge United and fell ill.